SP-SuryaDEV/Student-Success-Network/README.md

 ## Contact

-For any queries, bugs, or issues, please reach out to us at [jofraarcher04@gmail.com](mailto:jofraarcher04@gmail.com).
+For any queries or issues, please contact us at [jofraarcher04@gmail.com](mailto:jofraarcher04@gmail.com).

----